 Next I installed the radio housing bracket on the radio unit and placed it in the box towards the left side of the box.
-Don’t crowd the cooling fan and keep the radio as far to the left of the box as possible.
+Don’t crowd the cooling fan and keep the radio as far to the left in the box as possible.
 Don’t forget that you will have several sets of wires (antenna & power) coming out of the backside of the radio unit so don’t crowd the front of the box either.
 Using a felt-tipped pen mark the holes for the mounting bracket.
 Then placing the lid into position mark the center of each ventilation hole; they should be directly in front of and above the radio’s heat-sink and fan.
 Drill the holes for ventilation and the mounting bracket.

 To pull in fresh (hopefully cooler air) that will pass over the radio’s heat sink then out of the box via the cooling fan, I placed three 7/8″ holes in the box lid above the radio’s heat-sink but on the “side” of the box, not the top.
 This would pull air over the radio’s heat-sink across the top of the inside of the box drawing the warmer air outside via the fan.
 Should the box’s cooling fan fail, the radio’s own cooling fan should pull air into the ventilation holes from the outside, or push it out, not sure which.
-This may create a “positive-pressure” environment inside the box which in-turn moves air naturally out the box’s cooling fan hole.
+This may create a “positive-pressure” environment inside the box which in-turn moves air naturally out of the box’s cooling fan hole.

-To reduce the derbies that might come in the box that I don’t want in there (i.e. dirt, sand, leaves, critters, etc.), I placed a metal screen over the holes.
+To reduce the derbies that might come in the box that I don’t want in there (i.e. dirt, sand, leaves, critters, etc.), I placed a metal screen mesh over the holes.
 Making a rough calculation on the reduction of air volume due to the screen material I decided on the three entrance holes in relation to the cooling powered exit hole.
 I might have to drill another hole, maybe two, but I thought this was a good guesstimate.
 I drilled them 7/8″ to give me enough room to secure the screen to the lid on the inside.
 I used a metal-to-metal glue to attach the screen material to the box lid.

 I may put a thin layer of cotton gauze over the holes in addition to the screening to reduce the amount of fine dirt/sand that can enter the unit.
 However, I would drill more holes if I did that to off-set the reduction in airflow from the gauze.